-A special-mission campus of West Virginia University – owned and operated by the WVU Extension Service – WVU Jackson’s Mill represents the historic home of West Virginia 4-H camping in the United States as the site of the first statewide 4-H camp in the nation.
+A special-mission campus of West Virginia University – owned and operated by WVU Extension – WVU Jackson’s Mill represents the historic home of West Virginia 4-H camping in the United States as the site of the first statewide 4-H camp in the nation.
 Today, Jackson’s Mill continues to serve thousands of 4-H’ers each summer and throughout the year.
 The historic location is also home to the West Virginia Fire Academy, a one-of-a-kind training facility for volunteer and professional firefighters from around the state and across the country.

-Events at Jackson's Mill
+Upcoming Events at Jackson's Mill

 West Virginia University alumnus Mark Bowe tells why he's passionate about heritage and history, something he and his team strive to preserve on the popular DIY network show, Barnwood Builders.